 Admissions Advice for Parents

 Fosse Way School’s admissions are dealt with through Bath and North East Somerset Council.
 Their process can be found on their website here.
+Their information regarding appeals and over-subscription applies to our setting.
 Additional information can be found in the Fosse Way School Admissions Policy found on the policy page of this site.

 A member of our staff will then contact you to arrange a visit.

 Here are some frequently asked questions that might assist prospective parents;